 1. All travellers returning to Canada

-On March 25, the Government of Canada enacted emergency measures that require mandatory 14-day self-isolation for all persons entering Canada, even if they do not have COVID-19 symptoms.
+On March 25, the Government of Canada enacted emergency measures that require mandatory 14-day self-isolation for all persons entering Canada, even if they do not have COVID-19 symptoms and even if they obtain a negative COVID-19 test result.
 Some provinces and territories may have specific recommendations for certain groups, such as health-care workers and for workers who are essential to the movement of goods and people.

 Mandatory self-isolation means you must:

 - Go directly to the place where you will isolate, without delay, and stay there for 14 days.
 Monitor yourself for symptoms.